4-H Saskatchewan

 About the role:

 • The position will be based in the Provincial 4-H office in Saskatoon.
-This is a secure building, and the staff will have a dedicated, socially distanced workspace, with COIVD safety protocols and sanitization supplies.

 • Candidates must have access to a reliable vehicle and a valid driver's license